 Nearly everyone finds music meaningful, but what exactly does it mean?
 Without the help of words, this largely non-referential art presents special challenges to interpretation.
 While most would agree that musical sounds can do such things as mimic the rumbling of thunder, evoke the countryside, suggest the act of chasing, or express rage, the capacity of music to convey meaning remains controversial among scholars, performers, and listeners.
 Some, following music critic Eduard Hanslick, assert that musical works are essentially “tonally moving forms”–patterns of sound with no reference to the world outside themselves; a work’s meaning derives solely from the interplay of musical elements.
 Others counter that music can signify aspects of human experience, its sounds and structures not merely referring to the outside world but even relating complex narratives.
 Certain writers have argued that, without the assistance of language, what music signifies remains vague, while others insist that the meaning of music is actually more precise than that of words.
 In this tutorial course, we will explore a range of questions regarding musical meaning.
 How can combinations of pitches, rhythms, and instrumental timbres signify something beyond themselves?
 Is the subject of musical meaning more relevant to some historical styles or genres than others?
-How can we glean the meaning(s) of a work?
+How can we determine the meaning(s) of a work?
 Should we concentrate on formal processes within the music?
 Consider socially constructed meanings?
 Seek the composer’s intentions?
+Emphasize our personal responses?
 What makes some interpretations more convincing than others?
 In grappling with these questions, students will engage with writings by Agawu, Cone, Hanslick, Kramer, Langer, Lewin, Newcomb, and Schopenhauer, among others.
 Music to be studied includes works by Beethoven, Schubert, Chopin, Brahms, Mahler, Tchaikovsky, Ravel, Stravinsky, Glass, and Adams.

 Grading: no pass/fail option,